MohamedMohsen01/Walmert-Sales-Analysis-SQL/README.md

 8. Which time of the day do customers give most ratings per branch?
 9. Which day fo the week has the best avg ratings?
 10. Which day of the week has the best average ratings per branch?

+## Analysis Results

+**Product Analysis:**

+- Utilized SQL to conduct in-depth analysis of product lines to identify top-performing and underperforming segments.
+- Identified areas for improvement within each product line.

+**Sales Analysis:**

+- Leveraged SQL to analyze sales trends, providing insights into product performance and effectiveness of sales strategies.
+- Implemented SQL queries to measure the impact of different sales strategies and recommend modifications for increased sales.

+**Customer Analysis:**

+- Uncovered customer segments and their purchasing patterns.
+- Utilized SQL queries to extract actionable insights, enabling targeted marketing efforts and optimizing customer satisfaction.

 ## Revenue And Profit Calculations